 To stem the increase of the coronavirus outbreak, California Governor Gavin Newsom issued Executive Order N-33-20 effective March 19, 2020.

-“Hawthorne, the City of Good Neighbors is prepared to comply with the Governor’s order,” said Councilmember Haidar Awad, “we have already implemented many of the precautions in the Governor’s order and will do everything necessary to protect our residents.
+“Hawthorne, the City of Good Neighbors is prepared to comply with the Governor’s order,” said Councilmember Haidar Awad, Candidate for Mayor, “we have already implemented many of the precautions in the Governor’s order and will do everything necessary to protect our residents.

 “Californians must do what is necessary to meet this moment and help bend the curve,” said Governor Newsom in reference to what epidemiologists call “flattening the curve” of the pandemic.
 The idea is to use social distancing to slow the rise in COVID-19 cases to prevent a spike in illnesses as seen in Italy, thus not overburdening the American health care system.